forefireAPI/forefire/docs/source/installation.rst

 2: Building from Source
 -------------------------------------------------

-This method involves compiling ForeFire directly on your system.
+This guide explains how to install ForeFire by compiling it directly on your Linux/Unix-like system.
+This gives you a native build, but requires managing dependencies.
+There are two main ways to build from source:

+- 2a: Using the provided install script (easiest for Debian/Ubuntu)
+- 2b: Following manual steps (for all systems or finer control).

 **Prerequisites:**

-Before building, ensure you have the necessary tools and libraries:
+If you choose the **manual build steps** (Option 2b), or if you simply want to understand what tools are needed, you must ensure the following are installed on your system:

 - **C++ Compiler:** A modern C++ compiler (like `g++`).
 Package typically called `build-essential` or similar.
 - **CMake:** Build system generator (`cmake`).